Erisred/Blog/_posts/2021/2021-11-30-testing-blocks.md

 ---
 layout: post
 title: "I'm testing some blockquotes"
-subtitle: "Just blocks and quotes"
+subtitle: "Examples of my custom 'admonition' styled blockquotes"
 date: 2021-11-29 20:28:13 -0500
 preview-img: '/img/posts/sunhide.jpg'
 published: true
-categories: ["web-design"]
+categories: system
-tags: test
+tags: blockquotes
 ---
 # I need to test blockquotes and admonitions
 This page is mainly for myself.
 It should be able to be removed in due course.